kuujo/vertigo/README.md

 deploy the network to the available cluster.

 ## Cluster Management
-Vertigo clusters support remote deployments over the event bus through [Xync](http://github.com/kuujo/xync).
-Users can use the Vertigo cluster API to remotely deploy Vert.x modules and verticles from Vertigo components.
+Vertigo clusters support remote deployments of networks and modules/verticles and shared data access over the event bus.
+Vertigo provides a Java and event bus API for all cluster operations.

 ### Accessing the cluster from within a component
-The Xync cluster is made available to users through the `cluster` field within the `ComponentVerticle` class.
+The Vertigo cluster is made available to users through the `cluster` field within the `ComponentVerticle` class.
 The `cluster` within any given component will always reference the Vertigo cluster to which the component's parent network belongs.
 This means that deployments made through the `cluster` will be separated in the same